o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/wind-provider.md

 ## Define the force region with a PhysX Collider

+In this section, you'll add a box shaped collider to the wind provider entity.

-1. Add a PhysX Collider component to the wind provider entity.
+1. Add a **PhysX Collider** component to the wind provider entity.
 If you are using the **Local wind tag** property, this collider defines the volume that contains the wind force.
 With the **Global wind tag** property, the size and position of this collider aren't critical because the wind force is global.
 However, the collider provides a useful visualization for the global wind force.

 1. Set the PhysX Collider component's **Shape** property to `Box`.